the-daniel-rothig/red-badger-test/Readme.md

 I skipped unit tests for the UI and for the API endpoint itself, because I expected this wouldn't be particularly interesting from an assessment point of view.
 In the field, I would write tests (in order of priority) for the action generators, reducers, and and the HOCs generated with `connect()`.
 For the latter, I would use enzyme for structural tests.
 I would also write an integration test for the API, spinning up an instance of it and calling the `/grid` endpoint over HTTP.

+Another shortcut I have taken is skipping any comment-based documentation.
+In the field, my classes and their methods/public fields would all have documentation.

 I have designed in some resilience in the parser but would want to exend this.
 Particularly, I would add more detailed feedback for parsing errors.
 In this example I handle parsing errors by throwing internal server errors; in the field, I would wrap such errors into the response body.

 I would like to handle race conditions with subsequent `fetch` requests better, discarding in-flight fetches when a new one is triggered.